shinichy/android-plugin/tutorial/annex-a-using-scala.md

 ---
 layout: post
-title: 2.
-Using Scala
+title: Annex A. Using Scala
 subtitle: Useful features for Scala on Android
 ---

-Now that we've got our first app up and running, this section will explore how Scala helps Android development.
+This section will explore how Scala helps Android development.
+For a better understanding, go to the [Scala website](http://www.scala-lang.org).

 # General language features